A sustainable fuel start-up and a hub for the trans community win the 2017 Acara Challenge

 The 2017 Acara Challenge winners are:

 Takadi is a subscription service that combines sustainable fuel delivery and waste collection in one convenient experience.
 Takadi reduces deforestation and increases urban waste management.
-Margaret Kristian, College of Science and Engineering; Claire Irwin, Carlson School of Management; Ben Ihde and Peder Garnaas-Halvorson, Humphrey School of Public Affairs.
+Margaret Kristian, College of Food, Agricultural and Natural Resource Sciences; Claire Irwin, Carlson School of Management; Ben Ihde and Peder Garnaas-Halvorson, Humphrey School of Public Affairs.

 Monsun aims to enable Bangalore residents to install rainwater harvesting systems, an alternative clean water source, on their home by offering an affordable lease-to-own payment program.
 Alana Helin, Tyler Olsen and Rachel Kieser, College of Science and Engineering; Priyanka Shah, Carlson School of Management.